Fighting Seizures by U.S. Secret Service

 Attorneys for Seizures for Forfeitures by the U.S. Secret Service

-If the U.S. Secret Service gave you notice that your property was seized for forfeiture in accordance with Title 18, U.S.C., Section 981, then contact us about the benefits of filing a verified claim for court action in the U.S. District Court.
+If the U.S. Secret Service gave you notice that your U.S. Currency, bank account, or other valuable property was seized for forfeiture in accordance with Title 18, U.S.C., Section 981, then contact us about the benefits of filing a verified claim for court action in the U.S. District Court.

 Our attorneys can make sure that your claim meets the requirements set forth in 18 U.S.C.
 983(a)(2)(C) and that it is properly filed with the Secret Service Asset Forfeiture Division by the date indicated in the notice.

 We can also gather the evidence needed to show the initial seizure was ILLEGAL or that insufficient evidence exists to support the forfeiture action.

 After a seizure of money, bank accounts, or other property, the attorneys at Sammis Law Firm represent owners, lien holders, bonafide purchasers, a seller for value, or a victim of fraud.

 If you received a notice of seizure of property and initiation of administrative forfeiture proceedings from the United States Secret Service, then call 813-250-0500.